 These protective caps are useful in many garden situations.
 Young seedlings covered by bell jars or cloches are protected from cool spring weather, which means you can start them outside even when the soil hasn’t warmed up all the way.

 Garden cloches are also handy to overwinter slightly sensitive plants.
 Although the original cloches were glass domes, you can make something similar with plastic and a wire form.
 The idea is to focus sunlight’s heat and light so your veggies get an early start or that favorite plant overwinters successfully.

 They also increase early blooming in plants that usually don’t flower until after all danger of frost has passed.
 Flower bell jars allow tender summer flowers to grow up to four weeks earlier in the season.

 How to Use Cloches and Bell Jars

 You can purchase the expensive blown glass covers, or you can use the plastic cells that you fill with water.
-These perform the same function and are an inexpensive cloche that still lets plants grow in cool season temperatures.
+These perform the same function and are an inexpensive cloche that still lets plants grow in cool-season temperatures.
 You may also use milk jugs with the bottom cut out.

 Make sure you put whatever type of cover you choose over the plant early.
-Watch the forecast or just keep plants covered with garden cloches in zones where freezing temperatures and a short growing season are the norm.
+Watch the forecast or just keep plants covered with garden cloches in zones where freezing temperatures and a short growing season are the norms.

 Watch for high temperatures and vent the cloche to prevent the plant from literally cooking.
-When sun is hot and high, prop up the edge of the cloche with a stick or something to allow excess hot air to escape.
+When the sun is hot and high, prop up the edge of the cloche with a stick or something to allow excess hot air to escape.